Cat Pastel

 Mandarin Chinese

-One of the main reasons why I went to Shanghai is that I had then lived almost all my life in France and was looking for a radically different experience.
+One of the main reasons why I went to Shanghai is that I had then lived almost all my life in France, had the opportunity to do an internship abroad, and was looking for a radically different experience.
 China then seemed an obvious good choice, so I went.
-I initially hadn’t intended to learn Chinese because it is such a difficult language, until a friend who was also going convinced me to attend a Chinese class.
+I initially hadn’t intended to learn Chinese because it is such a difficult language, until a friend who was also going to China convinced me to attend a Chinese class.

 Frankly, I think we should measure the time spent on learning Chinese in kilometers of copied characters